BRUTALISM/BRU-9/README.md

 AE2 is simultaneously a web browser, a generative data sculpture, and a shape-shifting painting.
 Created as an attempt of exposing the complexity of scaffolding supporting the user-facing elements of the World Wide Web, it serves no purpose.

+Each web page is rendered using predefined rules for different groups of HTML tags.
+The content which is visible to users in conventional web browsers (paragraphs, images, etc) is rendered using the thickest shapes.
+Scaffolding around visible content – all of the “invisible” internal stuff – is rendered using thinner strands escaping from the middle of the structure.
+Javascript code, CSS files, and all other externally loaded resources are rendered as twisting lines wrapping themselves around the structure.
+Lastly, the webpage’s code is scraped for all outgoing links (URLs) and each of them is rendered as a long line escaping from the structure outward, therefore visualizing the “connectedness” of the page.

+Browsing is guided – at startup, one of two predefined websites is loaded.
+When a user decides to go to the next page (by pressing Space or Enter), she is taken to a webpage whose URL was chosen at random from all of the URLs scraped from the current webpage.
+That way, she is slowly “crawling the web”.
+There is no going back.

 ## Usage

 [Download a released build](https://github.com/BRUTALISM/BRU-9/releases) or build your own – see instructions below.